 The Seiko 5 Sports has a reliable and high quality automatic movement at a very reasonable price point.
 The moderate case size (42.5 mm) and the 4 o’clock crown positioning ensures a comfortable everyday wear, and we just love the deep blue color of the dial and bezel.
 High visibility is a must when it comes to good dive watches, and this one delivers with the contrasting cream colored hour markings.

 The Kanno by Orient is on the larger side (44 mm case diameter), although due to the darker hues of the dial and bezel, the overall appearance is quite understated.
 This watch has an automatic movement and a power reserve of 40 hours.
 The silicone strap ensures a comfortable wear for every day but it’s also a very functional choice if you’re around salt-water.

-Another option from Spinnaker: the Dumas has a powerful, vintage-inspired form from the 1970s.
+A great option from Spinnaker: the Dumas.
+The Spinnaker Dumas Harbour Blue has a powerful, vintage-inspired form from the 1970s.
 The octagon case is bold and durable, and it provides the perfect backdrop for the bezel and dial.

 Read our UNDONE brand review.